 Civil Consequences

-One of the immediate outcomes of being caught falsifying military records can be the loss of employment, especially if the job was secured based on fraudulent military credentials.
-Employers have the legal right to terminate contracts for cause, and false claims can also lead to potential civil lawsuits.
-Additionally, the individual may be required to pay restitution or fines to compensate for any unjust gains.
+First, one of the immediate outcomes of being caught falsifying military records can be the loss of employment, especially if the job was secured based on fraudulent military credentials.

 Criminal Consequences